appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/navigate-to.md

 <dd>

 If you need to navigate conditionally, based on user roles or status, you can achieve this by implementing logic that evaluates user attributes.
-For example, create a new custom column in Table widget, change Column type to a button, and set its **onClick** event to:
+For example, create a new custom column in the Table widget, change the Column type to a button, and set its **onClick** event to:

 ```js
 // Enable JS next to the event and add the code